Golf, Gratitude, and Good Cheer at the SVWGA Ace of Aces Celebration

 2025 SVWGA President, Darla White, has been elected to serve again as the lead in 2026.
 She learned how to play golf 30 years ago and has been playing actively for three years.
 She was proud to announce that the players had a combined total of four holes-in-one this year.
 She also thanked the past presidents for their time and dedication to the club.
 This is normally done at their October meeting, but this year they combined it with the holiday luncheon.

-As golfers left with full hearts of holiday cheer, one thing was clear.
-This festive tradition continues to be a favorite, reminding everyone why the women’s golf community is so special.
+As golfers left with full hearts of holiday cheer, one thing was clear: this festive tradition continues to be a favorite, reminding everyone why the women’s golf community is so special.

-Photos by Tiffany Pressler.
+Photo by Tiffany Pressler.